 Does your child struggle to keep up with practice with the temperatures rising?
 Do you find your kid exhausted due to the heat?
 With the rise in temperatures, there is also an increased risk for athletes during training.
 When it’s hot outside, it can be dangerous for student-athletes to play sports.
 But there are things we can do to keep them safe.
 Preventing heat-related illness should be a top concern for coaches, trainers and parents alike.
-The American HealthCare Academy offers blended courses so you can stay a step-ahead in times of emergencies.
+The American HealthCare Academy offers blended first and cpr training courses so you can stay a step-ahead in times of emergencies.
 In this article below, we will discuss the effects of heat and humidity on athletic performance and the five ways to keep student-athletes safe during high temperatures.

 What are the effects of heat and humidity on athletic performance?

 When it’s hot and humid, it can affect how well athletes perform in sports.
 Here are a few ways it can affect athletic performance:

 - It gets difficult to catch your breath.
 When it’s hot and humid, the air is thicker and harder to breathe, making it harder for athletes to get enough oxygen.